‘There’s a lot of anxiety:’ Mental health professionals detail the impacts holidays can have

 And so, you may be wondering, how can I help those around me who may be struggling during these times.
 Well, it could be something simple like going on a walk, helping them eat better if that’s the case or even pulling out a board game.

 “Some things that we suggest as counselors are board games.
-They are not a thing of the past; they are a thing of the current.”
+They are not a thing of the past; they are a thing of the current,” Crumb said.

-She notes that really it comes down to making sure you stay in touch, showing you care even during these busy months.
+She noted that really it comes down to making sure you stay in touch, showing you care even during these busy months.

-Dr. Crumb explained further to me that the commercialization of the holidays whether it be ads or sales happening can put a lot of stress on families.
+Crumb explained further the commercialization of the holidays, whether it be ads or sales happening, can put a lot of stress on families.
 Saying it really comes down to just being with those you love and making yourself feel comfortable in whatever way that may look like for you.